SAFETY & EMERGENCIES

 Cats are smart, curious creatures and even though they are wonderfully resilient, there are some things they should never eat.

 Here’s a list of common feline toxins which include dangerous foods, medicines and more:

 - HUMAN OR VETERINARY DRUGS: Non-steroidal anti-inflammatory drugs (NSAIDs) and antidepressants are especially dangerous (and sometimes fatal).
-Make sure all meds are locked up, including cold and flu medications as well as ADD/ADHD medicines/amphetamines.
+Make sure all medicines are locked up, including cold and flu medication, as well as ADD/ADHD medicines/amphetamines.

 - PERMETHRIN: Many topical flea control products for dogs, dog shampoos, fly sprays and ant powder contain permethrin, so be very careful.
 Also keep your cat away from treated dogs as permethrin may cause severe drooling, tremors and life-threatening seizures.

 - POISONOUS PLANTS: There are many plants that are toxic to cats, especially flowers and insoluble oxalate plants, for example, Dieffenbachia and Philodendron.
-Lilies can cause acute kidney failure (the petals, pollen and water from a vase containing lilies).
-Review a toxic and non-toxic plant list to be safe.
+Lilies can cause acute kidney failure (the petals, pollen and the water from a vase containing lilies).

 - INSECTICIDES, CHEMICALS AND PESTICIDES: Dangerous products include lawn and garden products, sprays, powders and granules.
 Warmer months increase the dangers.
 In general, try to keep your cat away from recently treated areas.
 Also keep your cat away from rodent poison.